 On October 26, 2020, SNMP Research, Inc. and SNMP Research International, Inc. (collectively, "SNMP") filed a lawsuit against the Company in the Eastern District of Tennessee for copyright infringement, alleging that the Company was not properly licensed to use its software.
 SNMP is seeking actual damages and profits attributed to the infringement, as well as equitable relief.
 The Company filed a motion to transfer the case to the Northern District of California.
 The motion to dismiss was denied in part and denied without prejudice in part.
 On March 2, 2023, SNMP filed an amended complaint adding claims against Extreme on additional products for copyright infringement, breach of contract, and fraud.
-On March 16, 2023, the Company filed a motion to dismiss, challenging multiple claims from the amended complaint.
-On March 20, 2023, the Company filed a motion to refer questions to the US Copyright Office on the invalidity of SNMP's copyrights.
+On March 16, 2023, the Company filed a motion to dismiss, challenging multiple claims from the amended complaint, which was denied on January 30, 2024.
+On March 20, 2023, the Company filed a motion to refer questions to the U.S. Copyright Office on the invalidity of SNMP's copyrights, which was denied on March 18, 2024.
 The trial date has been set for October 2024.